tennydesign/prj2-News-feed-app/README.md

 - Non-standard animation features.
 - XIB files for more design flexibility on cells.
 - Ability to share news via social media or messaging outlets.
 - Auto-layout for portrait and landscape, any device (mic dropping).
 Had to put on the hours to master it.
-Im a designer -- too -- prj1 got me traumatized.
+Im a designer too, prj1 got me traumatized 😅.
 - Some fair use of programatic layouting (yeah... a bit, but this got serious on project 3.)
 - Apple's Material Design and Human Interface Guidelines.
 - Balsamiq prototype.